Resources for Students

 • Excel Online - Collaborative and individual workbooks for creating spreadsheets and managing data.
 Easily share with other University users and incorporate them into other applications, like Microsoft Teams.

 • OneNote Online/Class Notebook - Use virtual notebooks for collaboration, individual course work, note taking, and more.
-OneNote can be utilized within Microsoft Teams, and Class Notebooks can be set up by an instructor and used with Blackboard Learn.
+OneNote can be utilized within Microsoft Teams, and Class Notebooks can be set up by an instructor and used with Brightspace.

-Learn more about the Office 365 Web Apps
+Learn more about the Microsoft 365 Web Apps

 Zoom